Mosque: Styles

 The Ottomans introduced central dome mosques in the 15th century.
-These mosques have a large dome centered over the prayer hall.
+These mosques combine the courtyard (sahn) characteristic of the early Islamic mosques with a large dome centered over the prayer hall.
 In addition to having a large central dome, a common feature is smaller domes that exist off-center over the prayer hall or throughout the rest of the mosque, where prayer is not performed.
 This style was heavily influenced by Byzantine architecture with its use of large central domes.

-One of the most notable imperial Ottoman mosques is the Süleymaniye Mosque in Istanbul, the mosque has foundations that goes 12 m into the ground, and it is covered by a large central dome that measures 26 meters in diameter, that is contained within 2 semi-domes, and small domes on either side that measure between 5 to 10 m in diameter, on the other hand the latter bigger dome of the Selmiye Mosque in Edrine, which measures 31.1 m in diameter is held by giant squinches instead of the semi-domes both mosques are considered to be the best works of Mimar Sinan.
+One of the most notable imperial Ottoman mosques is the Süleymaniye Mosque in Istanbul, the mosque has foundations that go 12 m into the ground, and it is covered by a large central dome that measures 26 meters in diameter, that is contained within 2 semi-domes, and small domes on either side that measure between 5 and 10 m in diameter.
+On the other hand, the latter bigger dome of the Selimiye Mosque in Edrine, which measures 31.1 m in diameter, is held by giant squinches instead of the semi-domes.
+Both mosques are considered to be the best works of Mimar Sinan.